gitbls/pistrong/README.md

 * `makeTunnel` - Use makeTunnel to create a Site-to-Site (remote LANs are accessible) or Host-to-Host VPN (remote LANs are not accessible) with strongSwan on both ends of the VPN.

+**NOTE:** It's 99%  likely that MacOS and Android clients will work as well, but they have not been tested.
+If you have either of these and want to help me document these, let me know via a GitHub issue.

 ## Up and Running Nearly Instantly!

 Before diving in, decide if you're going to use a DNS name (highly recommended!) for external VPN access.Your public DNS IP address can be static or dynamic, depending on your Internet connection or ISP provider.
 If you don't use a DNS name, then you'll need to use your external IP address to access the VPN.
 If you're planning to use an IP address, please read the section below: Using an IP Address for VPN Access.